SlimeVR/SlimeVR-Docs-Site/src/diy/README.md

 # DIY Trackers Guide
-So you want to build your own SlimeVR trackers?
+This guide is to help you build your trackers from scratch.
+Please not if you have purchased the DIY Kit from SlimeVR, please visit the [DIY Kit page](../diy_kit_guide.html).

 ## The Process
-Once you know how many you need, it's time to get started:
+Before you start, decide on [how many trackers you may need](../slimevr101.html#how-many-trackers-do-you-need).
+Once you have a proper idea of how many trackers you are building, it's time to get started:

 **1. Source the Components**